What is ResonTech?

 | Multi-node distribution | You (complex) | You (complex) | Kernel |

-| Fault recovery | You (restart) | You (restart) | Kernel (auto-resume) |
+| Fault recovery | You (restart) | You (restart) | Kernel (resume with checkpoint) |

 | Inference serving | Separate stack | Not included | Same platform |